HeJiangWei/Draw/README.md

-# Task Helper  - Efficient
+# Task Helper

-Task Helper  - Efficient

-Function is introduced

-1. Create new tasks in the simplest way possible

-2. Finish the tasks on time

-3. Click to complete the task

-4. Add new tasks
+If you want to make your work more organized, this software is your best choice

+1. New work tasks, so that you can complete the work in the order you set, which can also set the cycle or not.

+2. Check your work history

+3. When adding work tasks, you can choose representative pictures to make your work content clear at a glance.

+Welcome to download!

 Advantages of this app: